mdscheuerell/EnvDataSci/README.md

 By the end of the quarter, students should be able to:

-* Use **git** to commit changes to files, recover old versions, push/pull changes to remote repositories, and manage merge conflicts
+* Use **Git** to commit changes to files, recover old versions, push/pull changes to remote repositories, and manage merge conflicts

 * Use **GitHub** to create repositories, manage projects, open/comment/close issues, and submit pull requests